18.10.17 | 0 Comments|

 If you know you’ll need support and quick answers, take this into consideration when choosing a site builder.

 Each site builder is different, especially when it comes to the features they offer.
 Some sites are very simple, and have great-looking templates but limited features beyond just content and images.
-For example, a limited site builder would offer basic social media buttons, while a more comprehensive site builder will have a full plugin shop to add maps, subscription boxes and forms, popups, and more.
+For example, a limited site builder would offer basic social media buttons, while a more comprehensive site builder, such as Wix, will have a full plugin shop to add maps, subscription boxes and forms, popups, and more.
 In some cases, you can even add your own code if there is something very specific that you need.

-It is important to consider the features you will need on your site in the short and long term to avoid any headaches down the road.
+It is important to consider the features you will need on your site in the short and long-term to avoid any headaches down the road.

 Site builders usually offer packages that have it all, from domain to hosting.
 Many times, people simply choose a package based on the price and the most common features, such as emails, e-commerce shop, etc. Another thing to consider is the site’s capacity to handle a lot of traffic.
 You may start with a small package, but plan ahead to when your business grows and your traffic increases.